alexandra-simeonova/drafts/luigi-tutorials/virtualtree-tutorial.md

 primary_tag: topic>user-interface
 ---

-# Build a Luigi App With Micro Frontend Routing
+# Build a Luigi React App With Micro Frontend Routing
 <!-- description --> Use the Luigi framework to enable micro frontend routing inside a simple React project.

 ## Prerequisites